Joanne Caras: JLTV

-In 2012 Caras was asked to star in a cooking show for JLTV called Miracles & Meals with Joanne Caras.
-Forty-two episodes were produced over two seasons and the show still appears on JLTV today.
+In 2012 Caras presented the cooking show Miracles & Meals with Joanne Caras for JLTV.
+Forty-two episodes were produced over two seasons and the show still appears on JLTV.
 In each episode, Caras prepares recipes from her cookbooks and then tells the story of the survivor from whom the recipe was received.

 Philanthropy

 Caras has raised over $1.2 million for various charities from the sale of her cookbooks.
 The largest beneficiary of her cookbooks has been Carmei Ha'ir.